Théodore Olivier: Life and work

 Olivier is mainly known for the construction of three-dimensional models of geometry for pedagogical purposes.
-Most of them were sold to North American institutions such as Union College, the University of Columbia and West Point, where they are preserved.
+Most of them were sold to North American institutions such as Union College, Columbia University and West Point, where they are preserved.

-Olivier also studied the theory of gears, writing an extensive treatise on the subject, and constructing models, preserved in the Musée des Art et Offices in Paris.
+Olivier also studied the theory of gears, writing an extensive treatise on the subject and constructing models, preserved in the Musée des Arts et Offices in Paris.

 Olivier had no children, but he was the uncle of the French explorer Aimé Olivier de Sanderval.